Submission of Work for Assessment (Taught Programmes) - 2021/22

 - Work may be submitted up to 20 days after the published deadline.
 The method of submission will be the same as for pre-deadline submission.
 Late submission in the absence of acceptable extenuating circumstances will be subject to a penalty as set out below.

 Confirmation of submission

-25. Submission confirmation details will be published to students (through the Virtual Learning Environment (Blackboard)) at the point of uploading, for electronic submissions, and on the day after the deadline, for artefacts that have been submitted by the deadline.
+25. Submission confirmation details will be published to students (through the Virtual Learning Environment (Blackboard)) at the point of uploading, for electronic submissions.

 Extensions for late submission of work for assessment